 Several ONE staff were there to hear those words, and are still being driven by the impact they had.
 He said,

 “Overcoming poverty is not a gesture of charity.
 It is an act of justice.
 It is the protection of a fundamental human right, the right to dignity and a decent life.
 While poverty persists, there is no true freedom.”

-I’m not sure there is a better way to sum up the reason why over 3 million ONE members campaign relentlessly for an end to extreme poverty.
+I’m not sure there is a better way to sum up the reason why more than 6 million ONE members campaign relentlessly for an end to extreme poverty.